-On the other hand, a civil case lies entirely within the plaintiff’s control.
+On the other hand, a civil litigation case lies entirely within the plaintiff’s control.
 While a civil plaintiff may elect to participate in the criminal proceedings by testifying against the defendant or providing information to the prosecution, the plaintiff has no duties or obligations in the criminal matter, and may still use information uncovered in the criminal matter to pursue a civil judgment.

 Is a Criminal Conviction Necessary?